HSF/hsf.github.io/organization/_posts/2023/2023-04-27-coordination.md

 Still trying to secure talk from CMS re. their adoption of Alpaka.
 Will start moving onto other topics we wanted to cover this year (e.g. language features, alternatives to TBB).

 ### Compute Accelerator Forum

 Had a meeting yesterday, <https://indico.cern.ch/event/1264290/>:

-* CADNA, tool for studying numerical precision (Fabienne Jézéquel, Sorbonne)
+- CADNA, tool for studying numerical precision (Fabienne Jézéquel, Sorbonne)
-* The case for AI-augmented facilities (Michael Bussmann, HZDR)
+- The case for AI-augmented facilities (Michael Bussmann, HZDR)

-[Next meeting](https://indico.cern.ch/event/1264297/) is post-CHEP, 14 June, on *HEPIX Benchmarking Project*, Domenico Giordano (CERN) - including how to benckmark GPU and other accelerated workloads.
+[Next meeting](https://indico.cern.ch/event/1264297/) is post-CHEP, 14 June, on *HEPIX Benchmarking Project*, Domenico Giordano (CERN) - including how to benchmark GPU and other accelerated workloads.

 ### Conditions Databases

 A draft of the long-awaited conditions DB use cases, workflows and requirements document will be discussed at a meeting next [Tuesday afternoon at CERN](https://indico.cern.ch/event/1280790/).
 The reference implementation that will be presented at CHEP will also be discussed during the meeting.

-### Differentiable Computing

----

 ## AOB